 John Haarlow, Jr. has a wide variety of experience in civil litigation and arbitration, focusing his practice in intellectual property and closely held business disputes.

 John has participated in several trials and arbitration hearings at the second and third chair level, including managing trial preparation and examining witnesses.
 He has drafted the full spectrum of motions, managed complex, multimillion dollar cases and participated in all facets of discovery.
 He is co-chair of the Closely Held Businesses Practice Group and a member of the firm's Energy Disputes Practice Group.

 Before joining the firm, John served as a clerk for Senior District Judge Suzanne B. Conlon of the Northern District of Illinois and was an associate at Jenner and Block.

-In 2015 and 2016, Super Lawyers selected John as an Illinois Rising Star, an honor given to fewer than 2.5 percent of all Illinois lawyers.
-John also was selected in 2015 and 2016 as an “Emerging Lawyer” by Law Bulletin Publishing Company.
+From 2013 through 2017, Super Lawyers has selected John as an Illinois Rising Star, an honor given to fewer than 2.5 percent of all Illinois lawyers.
+John was also selected in 2015, 2016 and 2017 as an “Emerging Lawyer” by Law Bulletin Publishing Company.
 Emerging Lawyers are those who are age 40 or under or have been practicing law for 10 years or less.
 Less than two percent of all lawyers in the State receive this distinction.

 - Princeton University (A.B.
 1999)